william-j-m-m/vctest/README.md

 # vctest
 Linking Github with IntelliJ
+---
-Following a tutorial that shows how to use git with an IDE/
+Following a tutorial that shows how to use git with an IDE.